maxng07/AutoPilot-NLP-sg-Weather/README.md

 The Twilio AutoPilot profile is codename JARVIS and the full backup config is in folder "AutoPilot Config".
 It is broken down into several tasks.
 The config of each task is in main folder ending with .json.
 You will need a Twilio Account and TA-Autopilot CLI to import the full backup config.
 Otherwise you can create the config for task manually with the individual task config. <br>

-These are the tasks at high-level <br>
+These are the tasks at high-level
 1. Hello /Hello.json - Greets the user coming from various communication channels (Google Assistant, WhatsApp, SMS and Voice)
 2. Weather /Weather.json - Prompts the User for Weather forecast with questions to construct a query to backend with error handling
 3. Having-trouble - to close the conversation when an error is encounter.
 Specifically meant for Voice channel when NLP could not interpret.